 Launched in 2010, Talking Dogs Rally® is the only canine rally organisation in the UK specifically devised for pet dogs and their people with a core value of allowing natural not stylised movement and maintaining balance throughout the courses where dogs work on both the left and right sides.
 We were the first to colour code the signs to clearly show what level of difficulty teams can expect and we were also the first to print full descriptions of how to perform each exercise on the back of the station signs.
 Based on Rally-Obedience, created by Charles Kramer in USA in 2000, this Talking Dogs version brings fun, practical challenges to teams who love the structure the sport provides in helping them learn and practice everyday skills.
 Starting with 200 points, and aiming to lose as few points as they can, teams perform practical exercises (stations) set out in a numbered course.
-Talking Dogs Rally® is fun for all, welcoming handlers of all ages and abilities, and dogs both mongrel and pedigree.
+Talking Dogs Rally® is fun for all, welcoming handlers of all ages and abilities, and dogs both crossbreed and pedigree.
 Uniquely, Talking Dogs Rally® allows teams to compete against their own previous scores rather than against each other.
-With 93 different exercises, six levels of challenge, eight different classes and an infinite combination of stations, Talking Dogs Rally® will keep you and your dog busy for years to come.
+With 93 different exercises, six levels of challenge, nine different classes and an infinite combination of stations, Talking Dogs Rally® will keep you and your dog busy for years to come.

 This is the main entry level of competition.
 Level 1 station are colour coded green and are used in all levels.
 These stations form the backbone of most courses as they include many basic exercises such as left and right turns, pace changes and stationary staples.
 Level 1 has 34 stations plus 4 bonus stations.
 All level courses are performed on lead and handlers are allowed and ecouraged to give their dogs lots of feedback and rewards throughout the course.